Lobinhows/ESP-WiFi-App/README.md

 This repository serves both as a portfolio example and as a personal reference of the development flow using the ESP-IDF — from project setup, to cloud integration, to deployment over-the-air.

+#### :pushpin: To-Do list:
+- [ ] The web page was provided by the course.
+I will not upload it until I create one myself.
+- [ ] Reorganize source and header files

+---

 ## Creating a Wi-Fi Application